microsoft/Cognitive-Search-DotNet/README.md

 ![Search](Docs/Images/icon.png)

-# Search API: .NET Core Client Library & Sample
+# Search API: .NET Client Library

 ## Overview
 The Cognitive Services Search API is a suite of services that offers APIs for autosuggestion, image search, new search, video search, and web search.